 You can drop your voting papers into any New Zealand Post box and you do not need to pay for postage.

-There will also be a number of locations throughout the city, including Auckland Council libraries and service centres and some supermarkets, where you will be able to drop off your voting papers up until 12 noon on Saturday 8 October 2022.
+There will also be a number of locations throughout the city, including Auckland Council libraries with council services and some supermarkets, where you will be able to drop off your voting papers up until 12 noon on Saturday 8 October 2022.